-A 26 year-old woman, primiparous, second pregnancy with a history of a late spontaneous miscarriage without curettage.
-The current pregnancy is normal, not monitored, she came to the obstetric emergency at 32 weeks of amenorrhea for bleeding, abdominopelvic pain and a decrease in active fetal movements.
-Clinical examination found a low blood pressure, pelvic tenderness on abdominal palpation, no fetal heart sounds, bleeding from the endocervix on speculum.
+the pregnancy is normal, well monitored, she came to the obstetric emergency at 36 weeks of amenorrhea for abdominal-pelvic bleeding, pain and reduction in active movements of the fetus.
+The clinical examination revealed very low blood pressure, pelvic tenderness at the abdominal level, bleeding from the endocervix to the speculum.

-Obstetrical ultrasound showed a monofetal pregnancy with negative cardiac activity, heterogeneous low inserted anterior placenta with moderate ascites.
-The biological examination was without abnormalities.
-The decision was an immediate transfer to the operating room for a laparotomy by Pfannenstiel type incision which found a segmental-corporal rupture extended to the isthmus (Figure 1 and 2).
-A haemoperitoneum was found and blood loss was estimated at one litre.
-The extent of the lesions, her age and her desire for a future pregnancy led us to perform a uterine reconstruction.
-Following the operation, the patient's work-up showed anaemia of 9 g/dl haemoglobin and a correct haematocrit, the patient was not transfused.
-The patient was discharged after three days of hospitalization with a good evolution.
+Obstetric ultrasound showed a singleton pregnancy with negative cardiac activity, heterogeneous anterior placenta with low insertion.
+The biological examination was without abnormality.
+The decision was an immediate transfer to the operating room for a laparotomy by Pfannenstiel type incision which noted a segmental-corporal rupture extended to the isthmus and the left horn.

+(Figures 1 and 2).
+Hemoperitoneum was found and blood loss was estimated at over a liter.
+The extent of the lesions, her age and her desire for a subsequent pregnancy; led us to perform uterine reconstruction.
+Following the operation, the patient's assessment showed anemia of 8.6 g/dl of hemoglobin and a correct hematocrit, the patient was not transfused.
+The patient was discharged after four days of hospitalization with good progress.